 Disadvantages of stopping during long runs

-Stopping during a long run also has some negative effects.
+Stopping during the long run also has some negative effects.

 1. It reduces the effect of training